benedmunds/CodeIgniter-Ion-Auth/README.md

 awesome then you could expect.

 ###Documentation
-Documentation WILL BE located at http://benedmunds.com/ion_auth/
+Documentation is located at http://benedmunds.com/ion_auth/

 ###Installation
 Just copy the files from this package to the correspoding folder in your